 § 30113.
-Statements filed with State officers; "appropriate State" defined; duties of State officers; waiver of duplicate filing requirement for States with electronic access
+Statements filed with State officers; "appropriate State" defined; duties of State officers; waiver of duplicate filing requirement for States with electronic access designate any such officer and notify the Commission of any such designation.

 (a) Statements filed; "appropriate State" defined